tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 response identifier size.
 Servers SHOULD NOT send unsolicited NewSessionTickets to clients that express support for TicketRequests.

-When TLS is operated over an unreliable transport, e.g., DTLS, servers may not always be able to identify retransmissions of ticket requests.
+When operated over an unreliable transport, e.g., DTLS, servers may not always be able to identify retransmissions of ticket requests.
 In this case, when a server S receives a TicketRequest with new identifier N it MUST generate a new ticket and SHOULD cache it locally for some period of time T. If S receives a TicketRequest with identifier N within time period T, S SHOULD reply with